Welcome

 MUSEUM VIRTUAL TOUR

 Please take a virtual tour of the Neilson Store Museum and the Weasel & Easel.
-This wizardry will let you stroll around the Museum in your browser with the click of a button, all from the comfort of your home.
-Explore the space, read the points of interest and look forward to a sojourn to our Island in person, post-Covid.
+You can stroll around the Museum in your browser with the click of a button, all from the comfort of your home.
+Explore the space, read the points of interest and look forward to a sojourn to our Island in person.

 YOUR MUSEUM

-We continue to receive artifacts for our collection.
+The Museum continues to receive artifacts for our collection.
 If you discover family collectibles that you think are valuable and worthwhile documenting, then please consider sharing your family treasures and heirlooms with us and your fellow Islanders.
-We are accepting artifacts as donations to the Museum, or on a “lending” basis that will be returned to you, after using in our displays.
-We have books that outline the history of Amherst Island that we will lend out, 1857 Amherst Island maps for sale, as well as a “Birds of Amherst Island” poster and “Stone Walls of Amherst Island” booklets for sale.
-Simply contact one of the Museum Board members: Anders Bennick President, Bruce Burnett, Peter Large, Isla Viscount, Karen Miller, Warren Kilpatrick, Janet Scott, David Fleming and Thomas Sylvester.
-The Museum thanks Bonnie Livingstone and Carol Glenn for their many years of stellar service on the Board.
+We accept artifacts as donations to the Museum, or on a “lending” basis that will be returned to you, after using in our displays.
+Simply contact one of the Museum Board members for information.
+We also have books that outline the history of Amherst Island that we will lend out, 1857 Amherst Island maps for sale, as well as a “Birds of Amherst Island” poster and “Stone Walls of Amherst Island” booklets for sale.

 Some recent additions to the Amherst Island History: